clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

         http: "https://github.com/myself/that-super-proof/archive/master.tar.gz"

 You can test your own fork of the unstable repository using `opam repo add` on your fork.
-When everything is alright, issue a pull-request with your new package.
+Then, issue a pull-request with your new package.
 It should be accepted quickly since there is no reviewing on the unstable repository (we only check there is no `rm -Rf` or so).

 ## Make a stable version
 To publish a stable version you need to make a release.
 A release with a version number allows people to express reliable dependencies to your work.
 In GitHub, go to the *releases* section and add a new release named `1.0.0`.
 For version names we recommend the [SemVer](http://semver.org/) convention, `MAJOR.MINOR.PATCH` with: